Display Ads in ABM: 3 Ways to Make Them Effective

 If You have been looking for ways to improve your account based marketing campaign, below are 3 spot-on things to make your display ads more targeted:

 The secret lies in data analytics.
-If you are basing your display ads examples solely on data derived from cookies, you are limiting your range of knowable information.
-The challenge with cookies is that it does not give accurate information on mobile-based customers, data decay due to deletion of cookies, and excludes a large population that has not had the opportunity to visit your website.
+If you base your excellent reputation only on data derived from cookies, you limit your range of knowable information.
+The challenge with cookies is that it does not give accurate information on mobile-based customers, data decay due to deletion of cookies, and exclude a large population that has not had the opportunity to visit your website.

 Maximize data analytics as a basis for targeting.
-One possible course of action could include onboarding offline databases where you match large B2B databases with data providers to have an initial list of target companies and key individuals.
+One possible course of action could include onboarding offline databases to match large B2B databases with data providers to generate an initial list of target companies and key individuals.

 The copy and imagery on your display ads should stand out to this particular market.